pisichi/gguf-py-backend/readme.md

-# gguf-py-backend
+# GGUF-PY-AGENT

-Python backend that I quickly whipped up to tests some GGUF AI model supported by llama.ccp
+Python server for GGUF model-based assistance that I quickly whipped up to test/implement some models supported by llama.ccp.

 <br>